Clients

 National Recruiting Coach – British Columbia Region

-Derek Hansen serves as a recruiting coach for Bobsleigh Canada Skeleton, testing and recruiting some of Canada’s top talent from British Columbia.
-Significant effort has been made to encourage BC athletes to participate in the development of Bobsleigh and Skeleton athletes in anticipation of the 2010 Olympics in British Columbia.
-Derek also consults with many of the BC-based bobsleigh and skeleton on their training.
+Derek Hansen served as a recruiting coach for Bobsleigh Canada Skeleton, testing and recruiting some of Canada’s top talent from British Columbia.
+Significant efforts were made to encourage BC athletes to participate in the development of Bobsleigh and Skeleton athletes in anticipation of the 2010 Olympics in British Columbia.
+Derek also consulted with many of the BC-based bobsleigh and skeleton on their training.
 For more information on Bobsleigh Canada Skeleton, visit www.bobsleigh.ca.

 National Coaching Institute – Vancouver, Canada

-Derek Hansen has been an instructor with the NCI Vancouver since 2001.
+Derek Hansen has been an instructor with the NCI Vancouver and the NCCP program since 2001.
 His expertise in the area of athlete development has been passed on to coaches from all sports – both summer and winter.
 Many of the coaches who have participated in the NCI Vancouver program have gone on to top coaching positions throughout Canada and the world.
 Not only does Derek provide instruction to the NCI Vancouver’s regularly scheduled sessions, he also serves as a consultant that travels to sporting groups across British Columbia to provide concentrated instruction in the the area of Physical Prep (Task 2) and Recover & Regeneration (Task 6).
-For more information in the NCI program in British Columbia, visit web.uvic.ca/coach.